DONGChuan/DONGChuan.github.io/_posts/2016-02-26-Spring-SpEL.md

 tags: [spring]
 ---

 This is quick note after learning Spring SpEL.
+[Code Demo](https://github.com/DONGChuan/SpEL-Demo)

 Spring Expression Language (SpEL), like OGNL, is a powerful expression language that supports querying and manipulating an object graph at runtime.